christopher1986/docker-ci/README.md

 your own language.

 After installing both plugins head back to the Jenkins dashboard and go to **Manage Jenkins** > **Configure System** > **SonarQube servers**.
-The following information can be used to properly setup SonarQube and Jenkins:
+Be sure to check **Enable injection of SonarQube server configuration as build environment variables** and use the following details to setup SonarQube with Jenkins:

 | Field      | Value                     |
 |------------|---------------------------|